Birds, collateral victims of agricultural intensification in Europe

 At first sight, experimentation seems an ideal procedure.
 For example, feed pesticide-coated seeds to sparrows, and they'll be in worse shape.
 So be it.
 The process is likely to work.

 But outside the laboratory, when variables are no longer directly controllable by the researcher, we enter a complex world where processes are caused by multiple, intertwined factors.
-In these conditions, how can evidence of the effect of a particular factor on health or the environment be constructed?
+Under these conditions, how can evidence of the effect of a particular factor on health or the environment be constructed?

 [More than 85,000 readers trust The Conversation newsletters to help them better understand the world's major issues.
 Subscribe today]